WadhwaniAI/StudentDropoutEWS/README.md

 ---

-- A valid dataset for training and inference must have a schema *consistent* with [Dataset Schema](metadata/dataset_schema.json).
+- A valid dataset for training and inference must conform to the [Dataset Schema](metadata/dataset_schema.json).
-  - The columns in a dataset must be a subset of the columns in [Dataset Schema](metadata/dataset_schema.json).
+  - The columns of your dataset must be a subset of the columns in [Dataset Schema](metadata/dataset_schema.json).
-  - If the names of columns in the dataset are different, please modify [Dataset Schema](metadata/dataset_schema.json) before use.
+  - If your dataset has different column names, please modify [Dataset Schema](metadata/dataset_schema.json) accordingly before use.
-- The format of an input dataset file must be pickle.
-Example: `dataset/ay2223_grade3.pkl`.
+- Dataset files must be in a pickle (`.pkl`) format only (e.g., `dataset/ay2223_grade3.pkl`).
   - Currently, support for other file formats is not provided.
-- The stem of a dataset file name is important to extract "academic year" and "grade" using regex.
+- The stemname of a dataset filepath is used to extract metadata like the "academic year" and "grade".
   - It must follow the pattern: `ay<academic_year>_grade<grade>`.
-Eg: `ay2223_grade3`.
+Eg: `dataset/ay2223_grade3.pkl`.

 ---